How Long Does Alcohol Stay in Your Urine?

 How Long Does Alcohol Stay in Your System?

-More advanced tests may detect alcohol in the urine 24 to 72 hours after consumption.
+How long does alcohol stay in your body?
 Alcohol is a depressant that only stays in the body for a brief time.
 Depending on the individual and other factors like liver size and weight, your liver will break down one alcoholic drink every hour after it has entered your system.
 The half-life of alcohol is 4 to 5 hours.
+Continue below for how long does alcohol stay in your system?

 How Long Does Alcohol Stay In Your Urine?
 How Long Does Alcohol Stay in Your System?
 Alcohol Test Chart.